 Extend Your Floor Plan

 Do you ever wish you literally had more room?
 That’s what loft beds are all about!
 Put some seating or an entertainment center under the bed and open up all of that extra floor space to move around and live your life.
-Turn a bedroom into a place where you can hang out and relax, or make a studio apartment feel more like home and less like a hotel.
+Turn a tiny bedroom into a place where you can hang out and relax, or make a studio apartment feel more like home and less like a hotel.

 More Room for More Storage